 Some people experience lower mood and more irritability during times of the year when there is less sunlight (shorter days in the winter).
 This can manifest as Seasonal Affective Disorder (SAD) or just less energy and lower positive feelings.
 Increasing your exposure to more light can be effective in boosting mood and allowing the body to better regulate emotions.

-In the Relaxation Room there are 2 full spectrum light boxes that are available for students to use for 20-30 minute light therapy sessions.
+Full spectrum light boxes may be used for 20-30 minute light therapy sessions.
 It is recommended that you use the time to read or study so that you are alert and awake, allowing your eyes to receive the light indirectly.
-You can schedule a time to use the light box by calling the Counseling Center, or walk in to the Relaxation Room during the open hours.
-Up to 2 students can receive light therapy at a time.

 Additionally, a high-intensity negative ion generator will add to the overall rejuvenation of your light therapy experience.
 Negative ions are odorless, tasteless, and invisible molecules that we inhale in abundance in some places – visualize waterfalls, mountains, and beaches.
 Once they reach our bloodstream, negative ions are believed to produce biochemical reactions that improve mood, relieve stress, and boost daytime energy.
 They are more abundant during periods such as summertime when there is more light and biological activity.

 Exploring your own creativity and expressive art can be a helpful way to manage stress.
 You don't need to be a skilled artist to experience the benefits of being creative.
-Explore your emotions and experiences through the media and materials available in the Relaxation Room.
 Being creative reduces stress, improves problem solving abilities, and helps to process and gain personal insights.

 To assist students in practicing effective stress management and further increase skills in relaxation and well-being, the Wildcat Wellness programs are guided instruction led by Counseling Center clinicians.
 No appointment is necessary.
 Just come, learn, and practice fun stress management activities.